 Spring is finally here.
 After a long, dark and dreary Winter the warmer months have finally graced us with their presence.
 Now that we’re finally making our way out of lockdown (hallelujah) you’ve probably planned numerous activities with friends.
 From long runs to walks in the park and brunch dates, we are SO ready for a long, hot (pretty please) Summer.

-What Is Chafing?
+What Is Skin Friction?

-What Causes Chafing?
+What Causes Friction?

-Common causes of chafing include:
+Common causes of friction on the skin include:

 - Clothes that don’t fit properly.
 For example, if your bra strap, waistband and sleeves are too tight.

-How To Stop Chafing
+How To Stop Friction On Your Skin

 The easiest thing to do would be to stop all forms of exercise that can trigger friction on your skin.
 However, being movers and shakers ourselves, we know that exercise is very important to maintain your feel-good vibes and help raise those mood-boosting endorphins.

 If you notice that your skin starts to rub when exercising, if you’re able to, change into some more comfortable clothes to stop the irritation.
 When you return home, gently cleanse the affected area with water, pat skin dry and apply a healing cream or body cream (aloe vera gel works well).
 If you want to help prevent rubbing on your skin completely, try an anti- friction balm to help protect your skin before you venture off on your activities.